sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

  5. Living in the midst of ignorance and considering themselves intelligent and enlightened, the senseless people go round and round, following crooked courses, just like the blind led by the blind.

- But those who are fit for worldly existence, they, *vartamānāḥ,* living; *avidyāyām* *antare,* in the midst of ignorance—as though in the midst of thick darkness, being entangled in hundreds of fetters, forged by craving for sons, cattle, etc.; *manyamānāḥ,*considering— thinking of themselves; '*svayam,* we ourselves are; *dhīrāḥ,* intelligent; and *paṇḍitāḥ,*versed in the scriptures'; those *mūḍhāḥ,* senseless, non-discriminating people; *pariyanti,* go round and round; *dandramyamāṇāḥ,* by [following](# "Our reading wishing for. gacchantaḥ.
-A different reading is icchantaḥ, wishing for.")very much the various crooked courses, being afflicted by old age, death, disease, etc.; just as many *andhāḥ,*blind people; *nīyamānāḥ,* being led; *andhena eva*, by the blind indeed, on an uneven road, come to great calamity.
+ But those who are fit for worldly existence, they, *vartamānāḥ,* living; *avidyāyām* *antare,* in the midst of ignorance—as though in the midst of thick darkness, being entangled in hundreds of fetters, forged by craving for sons, cattle, etc.; *manyamānāḥ,*considering— thinking of themselves; '*svayam,* we ourselves are; *dhīrāḥ,* intelligent; and *paṇḍitāḥ,*versed in the scriptures'; those *mūḍhāḥ,* senseless, non-discriminating people; *pariyanti,* go round and round; *dandramyamāṇāḥ,* by following[^4]very much the various crooked courses, being afflicted by old age, death, disease, etc.; just as many *andhāḥ,*blind people; *nīyamānāḥ,* being led; *andhena eva*, by the blind indeed, on an uneven road, come to great calamity.

+[^4]: "Our reading wishing for. gacchantaḥ.
+A different reading is icchantaḥ, wishing for."

  Because of this alone, because of ignorance, the means for the attainment of the other world does not become revealed (to them):